Did you know that CRM usage increased from 56% to 74% in 2019, and 49% of companies aim to raise their CRM software spending?

 Social Media and Online Presence

 Then you’ll need to choose suitable channels for social media marketing.
-Instagram is a popular social media platform for young adults and college students.
+Instagram is a popular social media content marketing platform for young adults and college students.
 Senior company leaders are more likely to have a profile on LinkedIn than their junior counterparts are.

 There’s no point in putting out the finest content ever if you don’t go where your customers are.